HEALTH PROCESSING IN ISRAEL AND THE PALESTINIAN TERRITORIES

 The Embassy takes no responsibility for the costs of your medical examination.

-After your health examinations have been completed, the doctors will forward the results directly to the relevant processing office.
+After your health examinations have been completed, the doctors will forward/transmit the results directly into our global visa health system/relevant processing office.

 The doctor is not allowed to give you the results of the examinations without prior written approval from our office.
 Approval may be given in very limited circumstances involving genuine emergencies and compelling compassionate circumstances.